 Those teams played for the first time since that NCAA tournament matchup on Saturday night in Chicago, where Loyola won 59-51, and players from the game that helped to change race relations on the court were honored at halftime.

 Michigan State athletic director Mark Hollis said he had a verbal agreement from Loyola to play Saturday night at Jenison, but let the school out of the commitment when it had a chance to reunite with Mississippi State on the court.

 Hollis then lined up Tuskegee for the game and gave Tuskegee Airmen and their families courtside seats.
 Some of the first black aviators in the U.S. military, who trained in Alabama at Tuskegee Institute, were given a standing ovation during the first timeout.

-Michigan State uses Jenison for volleyball, wrestling and gymnastics.
+Michigan State uses Jenison for volleyball, wrestling, gymnastics and indoor track.
 It was converted back into a basketball venue, with the court and baskets brought over from the nearby Breslin Center, for an alumni game Friday night, Saturday's game and a Michigan State women's basketball game Sunday.